josesamos/rexer/README.md

 <!-- badges: end -->

-The goal of `rexer` is to facilitate the generation of exams incorporating random elements.
-This applies to both the questions featured in the exam and the components defined within each question, all of which can be randomized. `rexer` is a generalization of the *string exercises* found in the [`exams`](https://CRAN.R-project.org/package=exams) package, enabling the definition of questions within a table and the inclusion of random components within specified gaps without the need to include R code.
+The goal of `rexer` is to facilitate the generation of exams incorporating random elements to exercises.
+This applies to both the exercises featured in the exam and the components defined within each exercise, all of which can be randomized. `rexer` is a generalization of the *string exercises* found in the [`exams`](https://CRAN.R-project.org/package=exams) package, enabling the definition of exercises within a table and the inclusion of random components within specified gaps without the need to include R code.

-Incorporating randomness within each question enhances exam security, ensuring that each student is compelled to focus on their own test rather than attempting to obtain answers from their peers.
+Incorporating randomness within each exercise enhances exam security, ensuring that each student is compelled to focus on their own test rather than attempting to obtain answers from their peers.